Meet The Team

 Utthara Nayar

-I earned my BS degrees from the University of Wisconsin-Madison, and my PhD from Cornell University in NYC.
-I completed postdoctoral training at Harvard Medical School, and started the Nayar laboratory at the Johns Hopkins Bloomberg School of Public Health in January 2021.
+I spent my childhood in Oman, then earned my BS (double major) from the University of Wisconsin-Madison, and my PhD from Cornell University in NYC.
+I completed postdoctoral training at Harvard Medical School, and started the Nayar laboratory at the Johns Hopkins Bloomberg School of Public Health in 2021.
 I'm passionate about making an impact on the lives of cancer patients, and mentoring the next generation of researchers.

 In my non-science life, I'm a professionally-trained Indian classical dancer, and adore music, travel, food, and the arts.
 I'm also (unfortunately?) a political junkie, and a sucker for rhetorical debates over beers.